 A few notes about these cucumbers…

-First, I am even more impressed with them because we planted them in a new area at the farm where we never had anything growing before so the soil is less than ideal there and they still produced so much and didn’t have any pest issues.
+First, I am even more impressed with them because we planted them in a new area at the farm where we never had anything growing before so the soil is less than ideal there.
+They still produced so much and didn’t have any pest issues.
 I think we fertilized with fish fertilizer once (and I am not even sure we did that…).

-Second, we built a trellis for them like this one, and I want to say they liked it even though they didn’t climb it very high (less than half way up) and we had to help them find it most of the time.
-But I have to admit that most of the plants were on the ground because we didn’t keep up with the task of trellising them by hand, they still did really good.
+Second, we built a trellis for them and I want to say they liked it even though they didn’t climb it very high (less than half way up) and we had to help them find it most of the time.
+But I have to admit that most of the plants were on the ground because we didn’t keep up with the task of trellising them by hand.
+They still did really good.
 If you go to minute 9:09 in this video you can see how low they were.

 Third, because they grow so fast, we didn’t get to all of them when they were small, but even if they get big their seeds are not too huge and they still are firm and super tasty.
 The peal does become a bit thicker, though, but you can always use a potato peeler and take some of it off.